-1.3.3 Features enabled through statistic files
+1.6.7 Features enabled through statistic files

-In this section we will explain two features - namely the display of statistical information about performance patterns which represent performance problems and the display of the most severe instances of these patterns in a trace browser - which are only available if a statistic file for the currently opened CUBE file is present.
-Such a statistic file can be generated by the Scalasca trace analyzer.
+In this section we will explain two features - namely the display of statistical information about performance patterns which represent performance problems and the display of the most severe instances of these patterns in a trace browser - which both are only available if a statistic file for the currently opened CUBE file is present.
+Currently, such a statistic file can be generated by the SCOUT analyzer [5].
 The file format of statistic files is described in the Appendix 3.1.

 For CUBE to recognize the statistic file, it must be placed in the same directory as the CUBE file.
 The basename of the statistic file should be identical to that of the CUBE file, but with the suffix .stat.
-For example, when the CUBE file is called trace.cube.gz, the corresponding statistic file is called trace.stat.
+For example, when the CUBE file is called trace.cubex, the corresponding statistic file is called trace.stat.

-1.3.3.1 Statistical information about performance patterns
+1.6.7.1 Statistical information about performance patterns

 If a statistic file is provided, you can view statistical information about one or multiple patterns (for example in order to compare them).
 This is done by selecting the desired metrics in the metric tree and then selecting the Statistics menu item in the context menu.
-This brings up the box plot window as shown in Figure 1.10.
+This brings up the box plot window as shown in Figure 1.25.